-We may fail to meet publicly announced financial quidance or other expectations about our business, which would cause our stock to decline in value.
+We may fail to meet publicly announced financial guidance or other expectations about our business, which would cause our stock to decline in value.

 From time to time, we provide preliminary financial results or forward-looking financial guidance, to our investors.
-Such statements are based on our current views, expectations and assumptions that may not prove to be accurate and may vary from actual results and involve known and unknown risks and uncertainties that may cause actual results, performance, achievements or share prices to be materially different from any future results, performance, achievements or share prices expressed or implied by such statements.
-Such risks and uncertainties include the risk factors contained herein.
+Such statements are based on our current views, expectations and assumptions that may not prove to be accurate and may vary from actual results and involve known and unknown risks and uncertainties that may cause actual results, performance, achievements or share prices to be materially different from any future results, performance, achievements or share prices include the risk factors contained herein.
 If we fail to meet our projections and/or other financial guidance for any reason, our stock price could decline.